Things to do in Greater Manchester

 On Holcombe Hill outside the town is Peel Tower, a commemorative monument to Sir Robert.
 When the tower is open you can climb the 148 steps to enjoy fine views of the County.

-The borourgh has many urban parks, gardens and walks.
+The borough has many urban parks, gardens and walks.

 Bury Museum and Art Gallery shows displays of local history and the art gallery exhibits the Wrigley collection of Victorian paintings and contemporary works of art.